Umanginigam/AI-Cofounder/README.md

 - **Tracks commitments** — if you said you'd do something and didn't, it brings it up
 - **Extracts insights** — after each session, automatically pulls out decisions, commitments, and facts
 - **Available everywhere** — CLI, web dashboard, browser voice calls, and phone calls via Vapi.ai
+- **Assumption Graveyard** — Tracks unvalidated beliefs from conversations with status: untested, confirmed, or busted (with evidence).
+Highlights assumptions that stay untested for 30+ days.
+- **Monday Morning Briefing** — On the dashboard, generate a briefing: open commitments, stale assumptions, unresolved contradictions, and one       AI-generated hard question for your week.

 ## Architecture